 Gene- and cell-based therapies also have applications in regenerative medicine.
 These therapies can be used to address acquired damage, such as damage caused by long-term illness, natural ‘wear and tear’, or injury.
 While much research is being conducted into the use of regenerative therapies to halt or reverse the effects of such damage, only two applications are currently approved for use within the European Union.

 Corneal repair.
-Combined gene and cell therapy can be used to treat severe damage to the cornea, such as a chemical burn.
+Combined gene and cell therapy (Holoclar, authorised by the EMA for use in Europe in 2015) can be used to treat severe damage to the cornea, such as a chemical burn.
 The cells which replenish the cornea (limbal stem cells) are collected from a patient, then genetically altered in the lab to repair the damaged tissue.
 These genetically modified cells are grown in large numbers and then re-implanted into the damaged eye.
 You can read about this therapy here.

 Cartilage repair.
-Cell therapy can be used to treat damage to the cartilage of the knee joint.
+Cell therapy (Spherox, authorised by the EMA for use in Europe in 2017) can be used to treat damage to the cartilage of the knee joint.
 Chondrocytes – the cells which produce the building components of cartilage – are collected from the patient’s knee cartilage.
 In the lab, these chondrocytes are grown into spherical clusters (spheroids).
 These spheroids are inserted into defects in the knee joint, adhering to the cartilage and promoting the growth of new, healthy cartilage.
 This therapy only works for defects under a certain size.

 Here you will find a complete list of gene and cell therapies authorised for clinical use in Europe, and the condition they are licensed to treat.
 Please be aware that some therapies may not yet be available through your national healthcare provider.

-This list is reviewed for accuracy on a regular basis, and was last reviewed on 02.05.2022.
+This list is reviewed for accuracy on a regular basis, and is accurate as of 17.05.2023.

 Understanding the causes of a disorder is the first step towards developing a therapy.
 Identifying the genetic or cellular cause of a disorder can take years of research.
 This can take even longer if the condition is rare.